Tanuki/tanuki.py/readme.md

 LLM API outputs are typically in natural language.
 In many instances, it’s preferable to have constraints on the format of the output to integrate them better into workflows.

-A core concept of monkey-patch is the support for typed parameters and outputs.
+A core concept of Tanuki is the support for typed parameters and outputs.
 Supporting typed outputs of patched functions allows you to declare *rules about what kind of data the patched function is allowed to pass back* for use in the rest of your program.
 This will guard against the verbose or inconsistent outputs of the LLMs that are trained to be as “helpful as possible”.

 You can use Literals or create custom types in Pydantic to express very complex rules about what the patched function can return.
 These act as guard-rails for the model preventing a patched function breaking the code or downstream workflows, and means you can avoid having to write custom validation logic in your application.